sayandeep520/geometric-tme-thermodynamics/README.md

-# Geometric Thermodynamics of the Tumor Microenvironment: Discrete Ricci Curvature Predicts Proteotoxic Stress and Fibrotic Rigidity in Solid Tumors
+# Geometric Thermodynamics of the Tumor Microenvironment: Discrete Ricci Curvature Predicts Proteotoxic Stress and Fibrotic Rigidity in Solid tumors

 ## 1. Abstract
 Cancer progression is fundamentally a chaotic phase transition where cells exit a homeostatic state and enter a high-energy, proliferative regime.
 While spatial transcriptomics has revolutionized our ability to map gene expression, we lack robust physical biomarkers to quantify the "structural stress" of the tumor microenvironment (TME).
 This study introduces a novel computational framework that models the TME as a gene-weighted Riemannian manifold.
 By applying Discrete Ollivier-Ricci Curvature (ORC) to spatial transcriptomics data, we successfully identified a universal geometric signature of cellular stress.